Title: Energy Transitions: History, Requirements, Prospects

 - The industrialization of China since 1980 has dramatically increased the burning of coal, more than North America and Europe combined.

-- Despite all the public investments in renewable energy, it makes up the same percentage of energy production as during the 1970s.
+- Despite all the public investments in renewable energy, it makes up the same percentage of energy production as it did during the 1970s.

 Other books by the same author: